Hands on Wildlife Kits

 Students find HOW enlightening: The kit offers children and adults a hands-on wildlife experience in an urban, suburban, or rural setting, in or out of doors.
 For many, the learning kit is the gateway to appreciation of the outdoor world and provides their only contact with a wild animal.
 HOW helps adults and young people in our increasingly urban environment re-establish their connection with our land and their link to the natural world.

 Instructors and students find HOW Kit contents interesting:– Pelts, replicas of skulls, scat, and tracks of North American beaver, coyote, raccoon, and rabbit.
 These represent omnivores, herbivores and carnivores that live in similar habitat.

 – A poster of the four animals to assist in teaching

 – “Habitat Earth” DVD

 – America’s Wildlife – Yesterday, Today and Tomorrow curriculum

 – Education in Environmental Involvement Outdoors (EIEIO) curriculum

 – Curriculum quick-guide to enhance instructional strategies and expand the contents of the kit

-- Submit a Gift Application
+- Submit a Gift Application (link below)

 The purpose of the Hands on Wildlife Gifting Program is to assist our area schools, non-profit organizations, and government agencies in financing a Hands on Wildlife learning kit.